x64architecture/wnmp/Wnmp/readme.txt

-Copyright (c) 2012 - 2017, Kurt Cancemi (kurt@x64architecture.com)
+Copyright (c) 2012 - 2018, Kurt Cancemi (kurt@x64architecture.com)
-Donations are appreciated no matter if big or small via Amazon. https://wnmp.x64architecture.com/donate/
+Donations are appreciated no matter if big or small. https://wnmp.x64architecture.com/donate/

 Wnmp is an easy Nginx, MariaDB and PHP environment for Windows.